 Course registration for Rome Start students will take place in mid-June.
 The Academic Services Advisor at the John Felice Rome Center will personally walk you through the registration process during a telephone registration appointment.
 You will receive an e-mail in May regarding your appointment time and date.

 Preparing for Course Registration

-- One section of each of the bolded course offerings is required; therefore all students should enroll in one section of PHIL 130 Philosophy and Persons and one section of UCWR 110 Writing Responsibly.
+- One section of each of the bolded course offerings is required; therefore all students should choose to enroll in one (1) section of PHIL 130 Philosophy and Persons and one (1) section of UCWR 110 Writing Responsibly

-- All students will be automatically enrolled in the only section UNIV 101 Freshmen Seminar (Tuesdays, from 10:00am – 11:00am), a one-credit course mandatory for all first year students at Loyola University Chicago.
+- All students will be automatically enrolled in the only section of UNIV 101 Freshman Seminar (Tuesdays, from 10:00 a.m.–11:00 a.m.), a one-credit course mandatory for all first-year students at Loyola University Chicago.

-- To view course descriptions, access the course catalog by logging into to LOCUS (www.luc.edu/locus) using your username and password (found in your admission letter).
+- To view course descriptions, access the course catalog by logging in to LOCUS using your username and password (found in your admission letter).
 Under the heading Course Catalog and Schedule, click “View Course Catalog.”
 Search using departmental abbreviations found on the course list.

 - Italian language is not a requirement for students in the Rome Start Program.
-Should a student wish to enroll in Italian class at a different level than 101, a placement exam during orientation in August.
+Should a student wish to enroll in an Italian class at a different level than 101, students may complete a placement exam during orientation in August.
 Please note that some programs have a language requirement.

 - (*) Indicates a core course, satisfying one of the required knowledge areas of the university’s core curriculum.
 Only classes with an asterisk (*) will count for Core credit.